kamijoseph/kamijoseph/README.md

 About Me 👋

-Hi there!
-My name is Kami Joseph alias Cosmic Glitch.
-I'm a passionate Machine Learning Enthusiast, Web Developer, and Hardware Innovator 🚀.
+name: kami  alias  cosmic  glitch machine and deep learning engineer, artificial intelligence and Hardware Innovator 🚀.

-I thrive at the intersection of embedded systems,  robotics, electronics, and AI, crafting solutions that merge creativity, technology, and intelligence.
+i thrive at the intersection of embedded systems, robotics, electronics, and AI. lmao my mother thinks i am hacker, maybe i am

-💡 Passions: Robotics, Artificial Intelligence, Transhumanism, and pushing the boundaries of what's possible with technology.
+💡 Passions: mechatronics, neuromorphic engineering, artificial intelligence, transhumanism, bionics, and quant finance. lol  my friends think  i am a gambler but to be fair everyone is. i love data and divines of 6 feet.

-⚙️ Skills: Building intelligent models Developing dynamic fullstack web and mobile applications and tinkering with hardware for robotics innovations.
+⚙️ skills in linkedin jargon: Building intelligent models Developing dynamic fullstack web and mobile applications and tinkering with hardware for robotics innovations. haaaha, kompuuuuta cooool

-🎯 Philosophy: Stay disciplined, stay curious, Build, and Always Accelerate.
-Effective Accelerationism.
+🎯 Philosophy: sighs...............nothing changes if nothing changes, right?  i forgot what i  was to say pal. anyways watch me grow wings

 ## Skills & Tools